How is my health information stored?

 How long are my records held for?

-District health boards are subject to the General Disposal Authority (DA262) for DHBs 2006.
+Localities are subject to the General Disposal Authority (DA262) for DHBs 2006.
 The Disposal Authority and the Disposal Standard (issued under the PRA 2005, section 27) June 2010, set out specific retention times and specify minimum requirements for each category of health record and are available on the Archives New Zealand website.

 Exceptions for longer retention include: